Cyclone-Robosub/WaypointExecutive/JSON_Parser/Note.md

 - step: A object indicated by the curly braces inside fo the steps array.
 This. field does not have a key
 - type: A enum.
 You may select one of the following values: "vision", "waypoint", "wait", or "manipulation.
     - **TYPE SHOULD BE THE FIRST FIELD OF THE STEP OBJECT" so that your ide can provide completion.
 - hold_time: the amount of time in seconds to hold of the desired position once the destination is reached.
-The minimum is 1.
+Must be a positive non-zero value.
     - **CAVEAT**:
     -  If the current step object is of type position or manipulation and the position array is given, then the hold_time field is mandatory.
 If the above is not true, it's optional
+    - If position array is missing and the step type is vision, then hold_time is required
 - max_time: the maximum amount of time that this step would run for.
     - **CAVEAT**:
-    - If max_time is not provide, defaults to 39 seconds
+    - If max_time is not provide, defaults to 39 seconds.
+This is set in the code and not the schema.
 - position: 6-element position array: [x, y, z, roll, pitch, yaw]. x,y,z are in meters while roll, pitch, and yaw are euler angles.
 Support float-point.
 - vision_command: A string that will be processed as a "vision" command.
 Only available for steps with type "vision".
-- manipulation_command: A string that will be processed as a "manipulation" command.
-Only available for steps with type "vision".
+- manipulation_command: A integer that represents the sate of the manipulator (angle).
+Only available for steps with type "manipulation".

 ## Step